-Basant Panchami(Last Updated 05 Aug, 2021)
+Basant Panchami(Last Updated 14 Apr, 2022)

 The air reverberates with the sound of the beating of drums.
-This is how these hilly people choose to welcome basant or spring.
+And this is how these people of Uttarakhand choose to welcome Basant or spring.
 Chounphula and Jhumelia dances are also performed on the occasion of Basant Panchami.
 On this day, everyone uses yellow cloth and yellow handkerchiefs and puts a yellow tilak on their foreheads as yellow is considered her favorite color.
 The sight of all the people adorned in clothes of such a bright color is lovely.

 Basant Panchami is celebrated according to the Hindu calendar in the month of Magh.
-It generally falls in Late January or early February.
+It generally falls in late January or early February.

 If there is any query regarding this festival, you can contact our travel experts.
 You can also plan your holiday in Uttarakhand with our fully customizable tour packages for Uttarakhand.